peppelin/hands-on-docker/README.md

 # Hands-on Docker

-## Step 2 : Using an existing Node.js image
+## Step 2 : Using an existing Nginx image

 So, you have docker up and running.
 It's time to use it to run our application !